Iconography is an ancient spiritual practice whereby the writer (artist) creates images of persons or scenes from the Bible and saints of the Church.

 As I read on through verse 7, God makes it clear He is my protector, my savior; that I am precious and loved by Him.
 He is my Creator and my purpose is to glorify Him.

 At age 40 I was diagnosed with cancer.
 It was a huge wake-up call.
 What had I done with my life up to that point?
 What purpose did I have?
 I was disappointed with what I saw.
 Praying at Cabrini Shrine outside of Denver, I begged God for my life.
 If He spared me, I vowed to do whatever it took to become Catholic.
 I would read the Bible from cover to cover.
-I would offer a day of thanksgiving every year for 5 years at Cabrini on the anniversary of my surgery, and I would go on pilgrimage.
-By God’s grace I fulfilled my vows to Him.
-Some have suggested the only reason for my conversion was fear of dying.
-Certainly that was the impetus but I am cured and still a practicing Catholic after 15 years.
+I would offer a day of thanksgiving every year for 5 years at Cabrini on the anniversary of my surgery, and I would go on pilgrimage to The Holy Land.
+Nineteen years after my diagnosis I have now embraced Orthodoxy.
+Icons are part of my everyday life—it just made sense that they would also be part of my liturgical experience as well.